claranet/windows-audit/README.md

 | `ThreadCount` | Number of threads to use for the probe/audit process | Int | `64` |

 ##### Get-AuditData Example
 This example will invoke an audit data gathering on the nodes specified in the Node Hints file using the $MyPSCredential credential, and a custom thread count of 128.
+You will need to experiment with the `ThreadCount` parameter and find the sweet spot for the machine you're running the audit from.

 ```PowerShell
 .\Get-AuditData.ps1 -PSCredential $MyPSCredential -NodeHintsFile ".\nodehints.txt" -ThreadCount 128;